KellyEgesa/KellyEgesa/README.md

 I am a Mobile (Android) and Javascript Developer from Nairobi Kenya 🇰🇪, looking forward to build tools 🛠️ that will help out in the world 🌍.

 <br>
 My passion for software lies with transforming ideas into Applications with elegant interfaces.
-I take great care in the experience, architecture, and code quality 🖥️ of the things I build.
+I take great care in the experience, architecture, and code quality 🖥️ of the things I build.<br>

 **Languages and Tools:**